halapenyoharry/ComfyLab/README.md

 # ComfyLab

 ComfyLab is a specialized environment for running ComfyUI with WAN2.1 integration using Poetry.
 See the instructions file for detailed setup steps.

+I started to build this as I was exploring multiple linux distros and a few times reinstalling comfyui and I tried it with a docker, venv and settled on a poetry environment since it controls the environemntal dependancies.
+As a beginner I didn't realize you shouldn't install ML packages on your "host stystem," which just means your compuer with out an isolated environment.
+So any experienced folks out there can imageing how hard it was to use my system and use comfyui, hence my journey that ended with this repo.

+The instructions are desigend to walk, even a beginner to terminal,  through installing comfyui with linux (IDK if this will work in windos or mac), wan2.1, flash attention (for speedier inference), and other custom nodes within a poetry environment I've found works best with my RTX 3090, see the pyproject.toml for the latest version locking this uses.

+Pull up the instructions with a terminal that lets you pull up a guide.
+Warp Terminal will let you click on the commands to enter them into your terminal, and the ai could help you if you get stuck.
+Or if you prefer to work by yourself just open terminal side by side with a good text editory and use copy paste.
+(If you are new to terminal keep in mind that ctrl C is cancel across operating systems even macos, but if you reprogram your keyboard to be like a mac for linux then your command c for copy becomes ctrl c on linux and cancel or quit or stop process in terminal.
+In terminal copy is typically ctrl-shift c and paste is ctrl-shift v.
+On mac it's command c and command v, but ctrl c is still cancel/quit.
+I explain this because I want to start a moveme3nt for more and more creative people to get into linux and development with the aid of ai and using powerful tools like ComfyUI).